vwxi/dht/PROTOCOL.md

 }
 ```

-where IP addresses are strings, ports are integers and IDs are hex-strings
+where IP addresses are strings, ports are integers and IDs are enc-strings

 if there are no nearby nodes, the bucket may be empty